jmgbsas/RtMidiC/README.md

 Download Swig.exe and modify makefile to your environment.
 Download rtmidi project and build rtmidi.dll o download a binary from some place.
 I did use version 4.0.0 and rtmidi_c.h is for that version. if you download another version, convert the rtmidi_c.h from that version.
-Freebsic run in windows,  linux and Mac.
+Freebsic run in windows and linux.
 ```
 - The SWIG FB Wrapper to download https://www.freebasic-portal.de/downloads/kommandozeilentools/swig-fb-wrapper-70.html